What are the best Spanish courses online? Speak, listen, read & write.

 Rating: 4.8 ★★★★☆ | Price: $30/month | $24.99/month annually | Trial: Yes

 Mango uses an adaptive learning algorithm to tailor your learning to your pace and style.
 They aim to prepare you “to start the conversation with confidence.”
 Contextual scenarios teach you Spanish that you would use in reality.
-Also, the system records your voice to compare it to native speakers and help you fine-tune it.
+Also, the system records your voice to compare it to native speakers and helps you fine-tune it.

 Mango even includes notes on culture and grammar to create a complete context in each lesson.
 In the first Latin American Spanish lesson (Castilian available), they explain that when entering a room, it is customary to greet each person with a handshake.
 Two females or a male and a female who know each other well might also kiss on the cheek.